SANDAG/QA/2022/Estimates_Automation/docs/Estimates_Automation/estimates_automation.md

     Returns:
         pd.DataFrame: The requested Estimates table grouped by the geography level

+`consolidate(est_vintage, geo_list=['region', 'jurisdiction', 'cpa'], est_table_list=['age', 'ethnicity', 'household_income', 'households', 'housing', 'population', 'sex'], save=False, save_folder=None)`
+:   Create consolidated files with all Estimates table for each geography level.

+    This function returns one pd.DataFrame per input geography level, as opposed to combining everything together.

+    Args:
+        est_vintage (str): The vintage of Estimates table to pull from.
+In DDAMWSQL16, this variable corresponds to YYYY_MM in the table: "[estimates].[est_YYYY_MM]" geo_list (List of str): The geographies to cosolidate along. est_table_list (List of str): Which estimates tables we want to consolidate save (bool): False by default.
+If False, then only return the consolidated tables.
+If True, then use save_folder to save the consolidated tables and return the tables save_folder (pathlib.Path): None by default.
+If save=True, then the folder to save in as a pathlib.Path object

+    Returns:
+        List of pd.DataFrame: A list containing the consolidated tables in the order of geo_list

 `individual(est_vintage, geo_list=['region', 'jurisdiction', 'cpa'], est_table_list=['age', 'ethnicity', 'household_income', 'age_ethnicity', 'age_sex_ethnicity'], save=False, save_folder=None)`